RobWunderlich/Qlikview-Components/README.md

 Getting Started
 ---------------
-To get started using Qvc, download the latest distribution file from the downloads section.
+To get started using Qvc, download the latest distribution file from the [Releases](https://github.com/RobWunderlich/Qlikview-Components/releases) section.
 Unzip the distribution and open the readme file.